UWPCE-PythonCert/Py300/source/testing.rst

 Mocks
 -----

-The MagickMock class will keep track of calls to it so we can verify that the class is being called correctly, without having to execute the code underneath
+The MagicMock class will keep track of calls to it so we can verify that the class is being called correctly, without having to execute the code underneath